RAJ8910/Agentic_EmailBot/README.md

   Generates replies by understanding the full email thread and maintaining conversation context.

 - 😠 **Sentiment & Tone Detection**
-  Detects urgency or negative sentiment in customer messages and prioritizes accordingly.
+  Detects urgency or negative sentiment in customer messages and prioritizes accordingly if the task fails.

-- 🙋 **Human Escalation**
-  Automatically escalates unclear or complex cases to human agents for review.

 ---